About the MRGCD’s Conservation Program

 What is the Middle Rio Grande Conservancy District’s Conservation Program?

 The Middle Rio Grande Conservancy District’s (District) Conservation Program (Program) is a comprehensive effort which aims to increase the District’s resilience to variable water supply, and to address new challenges faced by water users.
-The Program will benefit constituents by advancing efficient water delivery and use, thus increasing the dependability of water supply for sustainable agriculture; while supporting our Bosque, riverine habitat, and species conservation.
+The Program will benefit constituents by advancing efficient water delivery and use, soil health and sustainable agriculture, increasing the dependability of water supply for irrigators while supporting our bosque, riverine habitat, and species conservation.
+Working with irrigators on soil health and irrigation practices could improve infiltration and availability of water and nutrients for crop productivity.
 A guiding principle for the Program is that sustaining healthy agriculture in the middle valley is crucial to maintaining a healthy Rio Grande ecosystem.

 Why is a Conservation Program Needed?